Search a meal

 Sea fish

-Blanquette of turbot
+Blanquette of salmon

 Blanquette : stew of white meat or fish cooked in stock and thickened with egg yolk and cream.